 You can change the value of the metric g_ in different ways, using Setup or, when choosing a predefined set of values, you can also change the metric using g_ itself, indexing it with the related metric name; for example as in g_[Minkowski].
-The predefined sets are: arbitrary, Euclidean, Minkowski, Schwarzschild, Tolman or related to the metrics of Chapter 12 of "Exact Solutions of Einstein's Field Equations" - see references at the end.
+The predefined sets are: arbitrary, Euclidean, Minkowski, Schwarzschild, Tolman or related to any of the metrics of the book "Exact Solutions of Einstein's Field Equations" - see references at the end.
 Note that you can pass the keyword incomplete or misspelled, in which case a searchtext is performed among the keywords understood by g_ and if a match is found the metric is set accordingly, or if many matches are found then corresponding information is displayed on the screen.
 See the Examples section.
 Using predefined sets, either through Setup or g_, automatically sets the necessary systems of coordinates and differentiation variables for the spacetime differentiation operator d_ accordingly.

 Computations performed with the Physics package commands take into account Einstein's sum rule for repeated indices - see `.` and Simplify.
 The distinction between covariant and contravariant indices in the input of tensors is done by prefixing contravariant ones with ~, say as in ~mu; in the output, contravariant indices are displayed as superscripts.
 For contracted indices, you can enter them one covariant and one contravariant.
 Note however that - provided that the spacetime metric is galilean (Euclidean or Minkowski), or the object is a tensor also in curvilinear coordinates - this distinction in the input is not relevant, and so contracted indices can be entered as both covariant or both contravariant, in which case they will be automatically rewritten as one covariant and one contravariant.
 Tensors can have spacetime and space indices at the same time.
 To change the type of letter used to represent spacetime or space indices see Setup.